NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

     </figcaption>
 </figure>

-## Improving performance by using more powerful hardware
+### Improving performance by using more powerful hardware

-One way to make web frontends faster is by using more powerful hardware:
+One way to make web applications run faster is by using more powerful hardware:

 - Upgrading users' devices,
-- Building faster networks,
+- Using faster networks,
-- Using more powerful server machines, and
+- Upgrading server machines, and
 - Using more server machines.

-The first two options usually require users to pay, as they cannot change the web applications themselves.
-Users may upgrade their devices or internet plans, or they may look for faster alternative web applications.
+The first two options usually require users to pay when they upgrade their devices and/or internet plans.

 The last three upgrades are paid for by the website owners, which can lead to higher costs for users.
-These upgrades are necessary when the current infrastructure cannot adequately serve users and when software optimizations are not feasible—perhaps because the software is already optimized for the existing hardware, or due to a lack of time or manpower for software optimization.
+These upgrades are necessary when the current infrastructure cannot adequately serve users and when software optimization is not an option.

-Relying on hardware upgrades to solve performance issues should be a last resort, as it can be costly and therefore only affordable for those with financial resources.
-Furthermore, the production of hardware and the consumption of energy for web services compete for physical resources with other human and non-human activities.
+Relying on hardware upgrades to solve performance issues should be a last resort as it is costly both financially and from an environmental point of view.

 <figure id="figure-physical-web-bigger">
     <img
         alt="Bigger Web Infrastructure"
         src="/blog/web-frontend-performance/physical-web-bigger.svg"
-        width="1000"
+        width="1200"
+        height="800"
     />
     <figcaption>
-       <p><a href="#figure-physical-web-bigger">Bigger Web Infrastructure:</a> This figure shows a similar infrastructure to the one from <a href="#figure-physical-web">the previous figure</a>.
+       <p><a href="#figure-physical-web-bigger">Expending the Web Infrastructure in size:</a> This figure shows a similar infrastructure to the one from <a href="#figure-physical-web">the previous figure</a>.
 Here, the servers and the network relay devices are more powerful.
 This is depicted using bigger sizes.
 The network connections are of bigger capacity.
 Users devices and connection speed increased a little bit, and the rich user's increased even more.
        </p>
        <p>
        In order to support the growth of the infrastructure of the Web, more space is taken from nature.
 This is depicted here with more mines, solar panels and factories and with less presence of wild life.